gendx/paralight/README.md

   stolen among threads).

 Note that in any case neither the input items nor the resulting computation are logged.
-Only the indices of the items in the input may be present.
-If you're concerned about that leaking information about your data into log, you need to make sure that you depend on Paralight with the `log` and `log_parallelism` features disabled.
+Only the _indices_ of the items in the input may be present in the logs.
+If you're concerned that these indices leak too much information about your data, you need to make sure that you depend on Paralight with the `log` and `log_parallelism` features disabled.

 ## Disclaimer